-B6 | Converging Concerns on Artificial Intelligences - Exploring the Multi-Disciplined Adjunct Faculty Experience
+B6 Converging Concerns on Artificial Intelligences - Exploring the Multi-Disciplined Adjunct Faculty Experience

 The advancing utilization of artificial intelligence in academics is a known concern among faculty, students and administrators.
-There is not a single "Al" factor of artificial intelligence - it is more likely there are multiple facets that are experienced differently within academic disciplines.
+There is not a single "AI" factor of artificial intelligence - it is more likely there are multiple facets that are experienced differently within academic disciplines.
 This roundtable discussion will explore these concerns of adjunct faculty members across disciplines.
 These discoveries will be shared to elicit further information and to address concerns.
-A mitigation process might emerge for those aspects of artificial intelligence that adjunct faculty may not be exposed to due to limited access.
+A mitigation process migra are expected to the aspects of artificial intelligence that adjunct faculty may not be exposed to one to prote the access.